Skip to main content

 They are signals from a complex, interconnected system that is attempting to communicate a state of imbalance.
 Your lived experience of these symptoms is the most important data point in your health journey.
 It is the starting point from which we can begin to understand the underlying biological mechanisms.
 The path to reclaiming your vitality begins with learning the language of your own body, translating these signals into a clear understanding of its internal environment.

 At the very heart of this cellular conversation are molecules called inositols.
 Think of them as the body’s dedicated intracellular messengers, responsible for relaying instructions from the outside of a cell to its internal machinery.
-Hormones like insulin, which manages blood sugar, or (FSH), which governs ovarian function, knock on the cell’s door.
+Hormones like insulin, which manages blood sugar, or Follicle-Stimulating Hormone (FSH), which governs ovarian function, knock on the cell’s door.

 Inositols are the agents inside that answer the knock and carry the message to the command center, ensuring the correct action is taken.
-Your body utilizes several forms of these messengers, but two are of profound importance to this discussion ∞ (MI) and (DCI).
+Your body utilizes several forms of these messengers, but two are of profound importance to this discussion ∞ myo-inositol (MI) and D-chiro-inositol (DCI).
 They are isomers, meaning they are built from the same atoms but have a different spatial arrangement, a structural distinction that gives them highly specialized roles within different tissues.

 Inositols act as critical messengers within your cells, translating hormonal signals into biological action.